alexeicolin/fanboss/README.md

 fanboss
 =======

-PWM fan controller on a Trinket board, using internal or external (TMP36) temperature sensor.
+Proportional fan controller with hysterisis, for a Trinket board (AVR ATiny85), using internal or external (TMP36) temperature sensor and PWM output.

 Schematic
 ---------